-The Fund operates internationally and holds both monetary and non-monetary assets denominated in currencies other than the Euro, the functional currency.
+The Fund currently operates in Euro which is its functional and presentation currency.
 Foreign currency risk, as defined in IFRS 7, arises as the value of future transactions, recognized monetary assets and monetary liabilities denominated in other currencies fluctuate due to changes in foreign exchange rates, IFRS 7 considers the foreign exchange exposure relating to non-monetary assets and liabilities to be a component of market price risk not foreign currency risk.
-However, management monitors the exposure on all foreign currency denominated assets and liabilities.
-The table below provides analysis between monetary and nonmonetary items to meet the requirements of IFRS 7.
+However, management monitors the exposure on all foreign currency denominated assets and liabilities as needed.